-- 117.102.
-(GP: Recreational Activities) Two counties that receive an allocation from the Local Government Fund may enter into a Memorandum of Understanding in order to provide recreational activities and projects that benefit the citizens of both counties. - 117.103.
+- 117.101.
+(GP: Recreational Activities) Two counties that receive an allocation from the Local Government Fund may enter into a Memorandum of Understanding in order to provide recreational activities and projects that benefit the citizens of both counties. - 117.102.
 (GP: Technology and Remediation) The funds appropriated to the Department of Administration for the Division of Information Security shall be used to develop and implement a statewide information security program.
 A portion of the nonrecurring funds may be used for enterprise technology and remediation, and distributed to state agencies to address the State's most serious information security vulnerabilities as determined by the Division of Information Security and the Division of Technology Operations.
 Funds appropriated for Enterprise Technology and Remediation shall be excluded from the Department of Administration's base budget calculation of any across-the-board agency base reduction mandated by the Executive Budget Office or the General Assembly.
-Unexpended Enterprise Technology and Remediation funds may be carried forward from the prior fiscal year and used for the same purpose. - 117.104.
-(GP: Donation of Alcoholic Liquors) In the current fiscal year, a wholesaler may donate beer, wine, and alcoholic liquors to a nonprofit organization that has a license, including a temporary license, to serve the applicable beverage.
-This provision only applies if the event hosted by the nonprofit organization creates an economic impact on State revenues. - 117.105.
+Unexpended Enterprise Technology and Remediation funds may be carried forward from the prior fiscal year and used for the same purpose. - 117.103.
 (GP: Data Breach Notification) (A) An agency of this State owning or licensing computerized data or other data that includes personal identifying information shall disclose any breach of the security of the system following discovery or notification of the breach in the security of the data to any resident of this State whose personal identifying information was, or is reasonably believed to have been, acquired by an unauthorized person.
-In determining whether information has been acquired, or is reasonably believed to have been acquired, by an unauthorized person or a person without valid authorization, the agency may consider the following factors, among others: - (1) indications that the information is in the physical possession and control of an unauthorized person, such as a lost or stolen computer or other device containing information;

-(2) indications that the information has been viewed, downloaded, or copied; or
+In determining whether information has been acquired, or is reasonably believed to have been acquired, by an unauthorized person or a person without valid authorization, the agency may consider the following factors, among others: - (1) indications that the information is in the physical possession and control of an unauthorized person, such as a lost or stolen computer or other device containing information; - (2) indications that the information has been viewed, downloaded, or copied; or